JuliaNeumann/quiz_app/README.md

 The app uses questions provided by https://opentdb.com/.

-# Vue.js Version
+# UML Version
-This version is implemented using Vue.js and Vue Router.
+This version is the same as the Vue version, with an added UML diagram that documents the design of the Vue app.

 ## Project setup
 ```